neighborhood-watch-alarm/nwa/README.md

 # Neighborhood Watch Alarm System (NWA)
 NWA is an open source client-server-based neighborhood security system that is assembled and managed locally.

-The system consists of Arduino-based sensor devices placed in the home and a Raspberry Pi server.
-The devices communicate via LoRa signals and a TTN Gateway.
+The system consists of *Arduino*-based sensor devices placed in the home and a *Raspberry Pi* server.
+The devices communicate via LoRa signals and a *TTN Gateway*.
 The server sends text-messages when an alarm is triggered.

 For general and installation related information, see the [**main site**](https://nwa-site.herokuapp.com/)